akpingel/sphinx-template/source/firstDraft/index.rst

   ..

 The possibilities of C# are endless.
-The language will continue to evolve as the years go on and will remain prevalent in the coding world.
+The language will continue to evolve as the years go on and remain prevalent in the coding world.
 Whether looking to learn a new coding language or looking for a new job, C# shows opportunities for people who are interested.